Wednesday, July 30, 2008

 guns n'roses with metallica and faith no more

-It was damned hot that day, and metallica started their set well before the sun went down.
-Opened with "Creeping Death", and they made Guns look foolish.
+It was damned hot that day, and Metallica started their set well before the sun went down.
+They opened with "Creeping Death", and over the course of the evening, they made Guns look foolish.

-Actually, Guns wasn't that bad, but it was a big, bloated arena rock set, with a crazy big band (horns, backup singers, keys) and lots of stupid extended solos.
+To be fair, Guns was fine.
+But it was a big, bloated arena rock set, with a crazy big band (horns, backup singers, keys) and lots of stupid extended solos.
 Meanwhile, Metallica just did their thing and did it better.

-This was a few weeks after Axl had been arrested after the riot in St. Louis, so there was a lot of speculation as to if the concert would even happen. for a lot of the early summer, my friends and I sat and held our breath, waiting to see if Axl would spend the summer in jail, and the tour would be canceled.
+This was a few weeks after Axl had been arrested after the riot in St. Louis, so there was a lot of speculation as to if the concert would even happen.
+For a lot of the early summer, my friends and I held our breath, waiting to see if Axl would spend the summer in jail, and if the tour would be canceled.

 Well, the tour went on, but Axl did his trademark bullshit of making the audience wait 2 hours before going on.

 After a bit, things got rowdy in a way that things seldom do with Washington, D.C. crowds.
 And by "got rowdy" I mean that people started throwing things.
 At first it was paper cups.
 Then it was hot dog wrappers.
 Then refreshment cartons.
 Then food.
 Than anything people could get their hands on.

 At one point, there was just a STORM of littler flying around RFK stadium.
 As things became rowdier, they had to turn on the "boobie cam" to get everyone to settle down.